Explore some of Scotland’s most spectacular scenery and one of her most famous castles…

 Cuillin Mountains – enjoy the spectacular and majestic mountain range as we begin our journey on the Isle of Skye.

-Portree – enjoy some leisure time to wander around this picturesque and colourful town.
+Portree – where you can enjoy a wander around this picturesque and colourful town.

-Kilt Rock and Mealt Falls – enjoy these beautiful falls and famous viewpoint.
-Mealt Waterfall descends 60m into the Sound of Raasay, and on windy days it doesn’t even reach the bottom as it blows back up the cliff.
+Kilt Rock and Mealt Falls descend 60m into the Sound of Raasay.
+On windy days it doesn’t even reach the bottom as it blows back up the cliff.
 The backdrop to the falls is a rock formation which looks strikingly similar to the pleats of a Scottish Kilt.
 You may even catch a rainbow there too.

 The Quiraing – this part of the Trotternish ridge is incredible!
 It was formed by a large landslip which created high cliffs, hidden plateaus and pinnacles of rock.
 This awe-inspiring landscape and has featured in films such as ‘The BFG’, ‘Macbeth’, ‘Stardust’, ‘The Land That Time Forgot’, ‘Snow White and the Huntsman’, ’47 Ronin’, ‘King Arthur: Legend of the Sword’, and ‘Transformers: The Last Knight’.
 The area features places including the famous rock pinnacle, The Needle, the hidden plateau of The Table, and The Prison, a natural rock formation that can look very much like a castle from certain angles.
 The Quiraing portion of the Trotternish landslip is still moving today!

 Skye Museum of Island Life – Step back in time to an old Highland village.
-The museum offers visitors a unique experience and a true insight into island life one hundred years ago.
+The museum offers visitors a unique experience and a true insight into island life one hundred years ago (closed on a Sunday).

 Flora MacDonald’s Grave – it is said that Flora’s funeral in 1790 was attended by several thousand mourners, who between them drank 300 gallons of whisky.
 Tradition has it that she was buried in a shroud made from a bed-sheet in which Bonnie Prince Charlie had slept.